 A writing process for blogging and content writing

 Research is more than a quick Google search

 Contrary to what some people think, you don’t just sit down and write.
 Unless you already know what to write, you’ll just end up staring at a blank screen.

 But… how do you know what to write?

-If you’re writing SEO-optimized website copy or content for your own blog or for a client, some keyword research and competitor analysis will lay the foundation to a high-ranking piece.
+If you’re writing SEO-optimized content for your own blog or for a client, some keyword research and competitor analysis will lay the foundation to a high-ranking piece.
 Yes, many clients will provide you with guidelines and a set of keywords, but it’s still a good idea to run them through an SEO research tool.

 In addition to that, check out tools like AnswerThePublic to find out what your audience wants to learn about a specific topic.

 You can also do some research in Facebook groups or ask your subscribers directly.
 This will ensure that you’re not just following SEO algorithms but writing for real people.

 Research also involves finding relevant quotes and stats that will add credibility to your piece.